EnglishFrenchGermanItalianPortugueseRussianSpanish

 YMCA Self Monitor Blood Pressure Program

-The YMCA’s Self Monitor Blood Pressure (SMBP) Program is an evidence-based program that helps support people who want to improve their blood pressure.
-Participants are matched with a Heart Healthy Ambassador who checks in with them and helps support healthy behavior change.
+The YMCA’s Self Monitor Blood Pressure (SMBP) Program is a program that helps support people who want to improve their blood pressure.
+Participants are matched with a Heart Healthy Coach who checks in with them and helps support healthy behavior change.
 This four-month program focuses on monitoring blood pressure, making lifestyle changes, and sharing results with your doctor.

 Phone: 216-509-3480